Under water? Banks play home loan lottery as insurers bail out

-But while banks have been only too willing to offer them long-term loans at rates in line with the national average, insurance companies, who suffered insured losses of A$1.24 billion ($820 million) as a result of the Townsville floods, are more cautious.
+But while banks have been only too willing to offer them long-term loans at rates in line with the national average, insurance companies, who suffered insured losses of A$1.24 billion (628.15 million pounds) as a result of the Townsville floods, are more cautious.

-A tradesman who has bought a new home in Townsville after walking away from his water-damaged dwelling 15 kilometers (9.32 miles) away, said the insurance premium had risen 350%, a price he was not willing to pay to protect against another flood.
+A tradesman who has bought a new home in Townsville after walking away from his water-damaged dwelling 15 kilometres (9.32 miles) away, said the insurance premium had risen 350%, a price he was not willing to pay to protect against another flood.

 "Locals call this place 'Brownsville', that's how dry this place was.
 So it is unfair for insurers to react in such an extreme manner after just one event.
 This was a once-in-a-500-year flood, it won't come again in my lifetime," the tradesman, who would only be identified by his surname Cullen, said.